-Despite much of the industry's talk about breaking down silos between business lines and becoming more customer-centric, many Fls continue to hold a strong cultural and operational split between their lines of business, as well as their technology teams.
+Despite much of the industry's talk about breaking down silos between business lines and becoming more customer-centric, many FIs continue to hold a strong cultural and operational split between their lines of business and their technology teams.
 Seeing new technology as something done to the business rather than for the business remains an all-too-common perspective.

-Fintech enablement gives significantly more control to business teams, allowing them to stay close to the design and development process, increasing speed to market.
+Modern financial product management gives significantly more control to business teams, allowing them to stay close to the design and development process, increasing speed to market.
 This aids in overall agility for the FI, facilitates innovation, and helps provide a much more customer-centric approach to the products and services on offer.